sfc-gh-cbaechtold/sfquickstarts/site/sfguides/src/intro_to_snowpark_container_services/intro_to_snowpark_container_services.md

 #launch jupyter notebook server.
 NOTE!
 ENTRYPOINT ( or CMD )intrscutions run each time a container is launched!
 ENTRYPOINT ["jupyter", "notebook","--allow-root","--ip=0.0.0.0","--port=8888","--no-browser" , "--NotebookApp.token=''", "--NotebookApp.password=''"]
 ```
 This is just a normal Dockerfile, where we install some packages, change our working directory, expose a port, and then launch our notebook service.
 There's nothing unique to Snowpark Container Services here!

-Let's build and test the image locally from the terminal. **Note it is a best practice to tag your local images with a `local_repository` prefix that is comprised of your first initial and last name, e.g. `jsmith/my-image:latest`.
+Let's build and test the image locally from the terminal. **Note it is a best practice to tag your local images with a `local_repository` prefix.
+Often, users will set this to a combination of first initial and last name,, e.g. `jsmith/my-image:latest`.
 Navigate to your local clone of `.../spcs-101-quickstart/src/jupyter-snowpark` and run a Docker build command:
 ```bash
 cd .../spcs-101-quickstart/src/jupyter-snowpark
 docker build --platform=linux/amd64 -t <local_repository>/python-jupyter-snowpark:latest .